Keep Your Poinsettia Alive After Christmas

-These little guys like it warm.
-While it will be fine in a heated house during the holidays, Poinsettias do well in temperatures around 68 – 75 degrees F.
+These little guys like it warm and will be fine in a heated house during the holidays.
+Poinsettias do well in temperatures around 68 – 75 degrees Fahrenheit.

-If you are hoping to keep your plant year round, it’s ok to place it outside in the spring.
-However, if you live in a particularly cold area, you’ll need to move the plant back indoors if temperatures at night drop below 60 degrees F.
+If you are hoping to keep your plant year-round, it’s ok to place it outside in the spring.
+However, if you live in a particularly cold area, you’ll need to move the plant back indoors if temperatures at night drop below 60 degrees Fahrenheit.

 When Should I Cut Back My Poinsettia?

 In order to get your Poinsettia plant to bloom again the following year, pruning is crucial.

 In spring (April – May), as the colored leaves have started to diminish and you’re preparing to repot your Poinsettia, cut the stems back to about 4 to 6 inches above the soil to encourage regrowth.

 Then, in summer (around July), it will be time to pinch back the stems again, but this time only by about 1/2 – 1 inch.
 If you don’t follow this step, your plant will grow back long and leggy.